-- 2. Verify that the magnet can spin freely and is not broken or damaged. - 3.
-Look for other signs of damage on the electronics. - 4.
+- 3. Look for other signs of damage on the electronics. - 4.
 Inspect the connector end cap o-ring and the mating surface in the housing for dirt, nicks, and cuts.
 Clean as necessary.
-If the o-ring or mating surface is damaged, return the pump to Sea-Bird for repairs. - Sea-Bird recommends that connector end cap o-ring replacement be performed at the factory, because the pump's physical configuration makes customer-replacement of this o-ring difficult to perform without special tools. - Apply a light coat of o-ring lubricant (Parker Super O Lube) to the o-ring and mating surfaces.
-Gently place a new desiccant bag (PN 30558 1 gram) on the electronics (see Application Note 71 for desiccant use and regeneration).
+If the o-ring or mating surface is damaged, return the pump to Sea-Bird for repairs. - Sea-Bird recommends that connector end cap o-ring replacement be performed at the factory, because the pump's physical configuration makes customer-replacement of this o-ring difficult to perform without special tools. - 5.
+Apply a light coat of o-ring lubricant (Parker Super O Lube) to the o-ring and mating surfaces.
+Gently place a new desiccant bag on the electronics (see Application Note 71 for desiccant use and regeneration).
 Reinstall the electronics in the housing, until the o-ring has fully seated.
 Reinstall the retaining ring on the connector end cap.

-SBE 5M or SBE 5P
+SBE 5M

-Periodic Cleaning for SBE 5M or SBE 5P
+Periodic Cleaning for SBE 5M